Are hummingbirds found in the UK?

 Only licensed bird ringers can attach the rings.
 These licenses are attained after 1-2 years of training ensuring that any risk to birds is kept to an absolute minimum.

-Is there anything I can do with my old binoculars and telescope?
+What I can do with my old binoculars and telescope?

 You can donate your old binoculars and telescopes to the RSPB’s second-hand scheme, which sends unwanted optical equipment to people who need them.
 Donations go to conservation organisations and schools based in the UK and to BirdLife International conservation projects abroad as far afield as Africa, Indonesia and India.